Direct construction of optimized stellarator shapes. II. Numerical quasisymmetric solutions: Discussion and Conclusions

 While the calculations here are limited to high aspect ratio, any stellarator with a low aspect ratio boundary will have a region close to the magnetic axis in which the local aspect ratio is high.
 Hence the results here describe the core of any quasisymmetric stellarator, even those with low aspect ratio at the plasma boundary.
 The observed accuracy of the solutions constructed here is consistent with the popular wisdom that good quasi-axisymmetry can be achieved at much lower aspect ratio than quasi-helical symmetry.
 It is likely that by extending the method here to second order in $r$, using equations in the appendix of \cite{GB2}, the accuracy of these parameterized solutions could be extended to lower aspect ratio.

 We are grateful to Harold Weitzner for pointing out the possibility of singularity in (\ref{eq:PQ}).
 The idea of a non-stellarator-symmetric quasisymmetric stellarator was suggested by Greg Hammett.
 This work was supported by the U.S. Department of Energy, Office of Science, Office of Fusion Energy Science, under award numbers DE-FG02-93ER54197 and DE-FG02-86ER53223.
+This work was also supported by a grant from the Simons Foundation (560651, ML).